CICCIOSGAMINO/openweather-apis/README.md

 can easy reach the weather informations you need on over 400k weather stations.

 ### Version details
-Main change by version (if the first number change, old code you writed is not supported :(   ) :
+Main changes by version (if the first number change, old code you have write is not supported :(   ) :

++ First version
++ From version 1.2.0 minor buds fix
 + From version 2.0.0 link in the callback for the operational error such as the ClientRequest, HTTPParse and so on ...
++ From version 2.0.1 minor fix (no code impact)

 ### Installation

+	npm install openweather-api

+or install and save in the package.json

 	npm install openweather-api --save

 ### How to Use

-Install the package with npm, import with the require statment in the app and start to use the apis.
-First step is to set the params for the request :
+Install the package with npm, import with the require statement in the app and start to use the apis.
+First step is set the params for the request (request the api-key at http://openweathermap.org/register ):

 	var weather = require('weather-api');